 There are quite a few folk etymologies that attempt to explain how the lazy susan came by its name.
 Here are a few of them:

-Many people claim that Thomas Jefferson invented it (or at least popularized it in America), after having brought the concept of the “dumb waiter” to Monticello following a trip to France.
-Jefferson’s dumb (or silent) waiters were wheeled serving trays, and a guest who dined at the President’s house has recalled, “By each individual was placed a dumbwaiter, containing everything necessary for the progress of dinner from beginning to end.”
-Today, the lazy susan is sometimes called a dumbwaiter (especially in Britain), as it serves many of the same purposes and is thought to be a spin-off of this functional piece of furniture.
+Many people claim that Thomas Jefferson invented it (or at least popularized it in America).
+He brought the concept of the “dumb waiter” to Monticello following a trip to France.
+Jefferson’s dumb (or silent) waiters were serving trays with wheels.
+A guest who dined at the President’s house recalled, “By each individual was placed a dumbwaiter, containing everything necessary for the progress of dinner from beginning to end.”
+Today, some call the lazy susan a dumbwaiter (especially in Britain).
+It serves many of the same purposes and is a spin-off of this functional piece of furniture.

-Regardless of who first thought to set the first plate a’spinning, the term “lazy susan” debuted in the press in the early 20th-century—in several instances.
-In The Boston Journal in 1903, Scottish carpenter John B. Laurie was called the “resuscitator of ‘lazy susan’” in a piece that said, “‘Lazy Susan’ is a step toward solving the ever-vexing servant problem.
+Regardless of who thought to spin the plates, the term “lazy susan” debuted in the press in the early 20th-century.
+In The Boston Journal in 1903, Scottish carpenter John B. Laurie became the “resuscitator of ‘lazy susan.’”
+A piece said, “‘Lazy Susan’ is a step toward solving the ever-vexing servant problem.
 She can be seen, but not heard, nor can she hear, she simply minds her business and carries out your orders in a jiffy.”
 In 1912, The Christian Science Monitor referred to the lazy susan as “the characteristic feature of the self-serving dinner table,” and a 1917 Vanity Fair ad depicted Ovington’s $8.50 mahogany “Revolving Server or Lazy Susan.”
 Proclaimed the ad: “$8.50 seems an impossibly low wage for a good servant; and yet here you are Lazy Susan, the cleverest waitress in the world, at your service!”
 Keep in mind that WWI was in progress in 1917, and women sought solutions to a shortage of servants.

-The term was added to Webster’s Dictionary in 1933.
+Webster’s Dictionary added the term in 1933.
 While the identity of the original Susan remains a mystery, her namesake lives on.
-We are left to conclude that her roots are in Europe while she came by her name in America, where she has gone in and out of style.
+We conclude that her roots are in Europe while she came by her name in America, where she has gone in and out of style.